Let’s face it… front yard lighting goes way beyond sticking some outdoor solar yard lights or solar-powered lights along the walkway.

 - Verify that landscaping and vegetation are not shielding the fixture and blocking the light.
 You may have to move fixtures or trim plants.

+Want to add more curb appeal to your front yard?
 Read Jenny Peterson’s complete article at Houzz.com